<tc>Mulching - save water and promote growth</tc>

 Wildkräuter

-When using wild herbs, make sure that you only use herbs that have not yet produced viable seeds.
-I do not recommend using robust herbs that are at risk of growing again as material.
+When using wild herbs, make sure you only use herbs that have not yet produced viable seeds.
+I do not recommend using robust herbs that are at risk of regrowing.

 Other important factors to consider

-Long-term moisture not only increases the growth of mold, but also attracts more snails.
-Each type of mulch material also influences the pH value.
-Note whether the plants need a certain pH value.
-In the product description for the individual varieties on our website you will find the correct value for the plant.
+Prolonged moisture not only increases mold growth but also attracts more slugs.
+Each type of mulch material also affects the pH level; consider whether your plants require a specific pH level.
+You can find the correct pH value for each plant in the product description for each variety on our website.

 • pH value for sensitive plants